Kitty-Punch/flow-strategy-contracts/README.md

 1. **Seed Pool:**
    * The protocol starts with an initial FLOW pool funded by early depositors.
-   * Early backers receive $FLOWSR tokens, aligning their incentives with the protocol’s growth.
+   * Early backers receive $FLOWSTR tokens, aligning their incentives with the protocol’s growth.
 2. **Growth Mechanisms:**
-   * **Convertible Bonds:** Users buy bonds with USDC.
-Proceeds are used to buy FLOW, growing the pool and increasing $ETHSR’s value.
+   * **Convertible Bonds:** Users buy bonds with USDF.
+Proceeds are used to buy FLOW, growing the pool and increasing $FLOWSTR’s value.
-   * **ATM Offerings:** If $FLOWSR trades at a premium to NAV, new tokens are sold at the market price.
+   * **ATM Offerings:** If $FLOWSTR trades at a premium to NAV, new tokens are sold at the market price.
 Proceeds are used to acquire more FLOW.
-   * **Redemptions:** If $FLOWSR trades at a discount to NAV, holders can vote to redeem FLOW.
+   * **Redemptions:** If $FLOWSTR trades at a discount to NAV, holders can vote to redeem FLOW.

    ---

 ### **How It Works**

 #### **1\.
-Convertible Bonds (USDC for FLOW Acquisition):**
+Convertible Bonds (USDF for FLOW Acquisition):**

 FlowStrategy raises funds by issuing **onchain convertible bonds**, which are structured as follows:

 * **Initial Offering:**
-  * Bonds are sold at a fixed price in USDC with a maturity date and a strike price in $FLOWSR.
+  * Bonds are sold at a fixed price in USDF with a maturity date and a strike price in $FLOWSTR.
 * **Conversion Option:**
-  * At maturity, bondholders can convert bonds into $FLOWSR tokens if the token’s market price exceeds the strike price.
+  * At maturity, bondholders can convert bonds into $FLOWSTR tokens if the token’s market price exceeds the strike price.
-  * Conversion is performed onchain, allowing bondholders to capture appreciation in $ETHSR’s value.
+  * Conversion is performed onchain, allowing bondholders to capture appreciation in $FLOWSTR’s value.
 * **Redemption Option:**
-  * If $ETHSR’s market price does not exceed the strike price, bondholders can redeem the bonds for their principal in USDC, potentially with a fixed yield.
+  * If $FLOWSTR’s market price does not exceed the strike price, bondholders can redeem the bonds for their principal in USDF, potentially with a fixed yield.
 * **Protocol Benefits:**
-  * USDC raised is immediately used to buy FLOW, growing the pool and boosting $ETHSR’s NAV.
+  * USDF raised is immediately used to buy FLOW, growing the pool and boosting $FLOWSTR’s NAV.
   * Conversion aligns bondholder incentives with the protocol’s long-term success.

   ---

 #### **2\.
 At-The-Money (ATM) Offerings:**

-If $FLOWSR trades at a **premium to NAV**, FlowStrategy issues new tokens to capture demand and grow the FLOW pool.
+If $FLOWSTR trades at a **premium to NAV**, FlowStrategy issues new tokens to capture demand and grow the FLOW pool.

 * **Mechanism:**
-  * New $FLOWSR tokens are sold at the market price, capped at a percentage per week to maintain upside for existing holders.
+  * New $FLOWSTR tokens are sold at the market price, capped at a percentage per week to maintain upside for existing holders.
   * Proceeds are used to buy FLOW and add it to the pool.
 * **Benefits:**
-  * Prevents runaway premiums by issuing tokens only when $FLOWSR is overvalued.
+  * Prevents runaway premiums by issuing tokens only when $FLOWSTR is overvalued.
   * Scales the FLOW pool efficiently, increasing NAV for all holders.